 Creating new land from oceans, seas, riverbeds or lakes

-This article is about land reclaimed from ocean, riverbeds, or lake beds.
-For land reclaimed from the desert, see
+This article is about land reclaimed from water bodies.
+For land reclaimed from deserts, see

 "Reclaimed" redirects here.
 For other uses, see